 In our modern world, the power and importance of connecting with nature can often be overlooked.
-But over the past year, many of us have developed a deeper appreciation for The Great Outdoors and what it has to offer – with daily walks, gardening and houseplant care becoming popular forms of escapism.
+But the recent pandemic has caused many of us to develop a deeper appreciation for the natural world around us.

 The mental and physical benefits of spending time in nature have been well documented, and include reduced feelings of stress or anger, a stronger immune system, increased energy levels, and a faster recovery from illness.
 Of course, our relationship with nature is also beneficial to its conservation.
 The more that we appreciate and connect with it, the more likely we are to be kind to our natural environment – and to consider the steps we can take to protect it, and help it thrive.

 With all this in mind, we’ve put together a selection of 32 different ways you can connect with nature, both indoors and out, that will hopefully leave you feeling inspired.

 32 ways to connect with nature and feel inspired

 Hedgehogs are having a tough time at the moment, and while there were an estimated 1.5 million hedgehogs in the UK in 1995, today it’s believed that there are less than 500,000.
 Experts have said that this drop is largely due to hedgerows and field margins being lost during intensive farming, and as a result, hedgehogs’ reliance on urban and suburban gardens is growing.

 So, if you’re looking for a particularly rewarding way to connect with nature, then why not consider building a hedgehog home in your garden?
 They need homes just like we do, and a hedgehog house is relatively straightforward to make.
 These instructions from The Wildlife Trusts will show you how to get started.

 2. Practice yoga outdoors